KevinKien/KevinKien.github.io/all_collections/_posts/2024-09-13-Security-for-S3-from-Terraform-Config.md

 # Audit config

 I will perform review security for each resource.
-The first with bucket data.
+The first with bucket `data`.

 ```
 resource "aws_s3_bucket" "data" {